 Emergency regulations were implemented in December 2022 to speed up development of renewable electricity projects in EU states.
 Many projects are awaiting permits to begin development.
 The emergency regulations set out maximum limits on the time to consider permit applications.
-These emergency regulations were adopted formally as part of an update to the Renewable Energy Directive (RED III) in November 2023.
+These emergency regulations are planned to be adopted formally as part of an update to the Renewable Energy Directive (RED III).
 Faster permitting accelerates the deployment of renewable projects and reduces their cost.
-The table below shows some of the permitting regulations under the RED III update.
+The table below shows some of the permitting regulations planned as part of the RED III update.

-Method of emergency regulation to speed up permitting Example of method planned under the RED III update Emergency permitting regulation 1 month time limit to consider applications for <50kW solar projects Automatic approval after 1 month Renewable Acceleration Areas (RAAs) Member States must identify regions ideal for renewable power deployment in which environmental assessments can be simplified leading to faster permit approvals Digitisation of applications All permitting processes to be digitised to reduce administrative burden
+Method of emergency regulation to speed up permitting Example of method planned as part of RED III update Emergency permitting regulation 1 month time limit to consider applications for <50kW solar projects Automatic approval after 1 month Renewable Acceleration Areas (RAAs) Region in which environmental assessments can be simplified leading to faster permit approvals Digitisation of applications All permitting processes to be digitised to reduce administrative burden